peterprib/node-red-contrib-prib-functions/README.md

 *   Data Analysis  - statistical metrics that has real time option
 *   Matrix
 *   Transform
 *   Test
 *   Load Injector
 *   Monitor Flow
 *   append
 *   Spawn Process
 *   Host Available
 *   node.js os metrics
 *   Levenshtein Distance

 ------------------------------------------------------------

 ## Data Analysis

 Real time metrics which are recalculated on single of data point and posted in msg.result.
 Key and value can be selected from msg.payload.
+Includes lag (seasonal) along with delta(defference).
 Sending message with topic"@stats" places message with all stats on second port.
 If realtime metrics then a third port is shown where the message is sent if it is an outlier being outside 3 standard deviations from mean.
 This can be changed to median and number of deviations.

 ![Data Analysis Realtime](documentation/DataAnalysisRealtime.JPG "Data Analysis Realtime")
 ![Data Analysis Pearson R](documentation/DataAnalysisPearsonR.JPG "Data Analysis Pearson R")

 A set of data analysis functions that can be run over an array of data